What is Manchester United's ownership situation and how would Kevin Glazer's sale of shares affect the club? | Goal.com

 Who is Kevin Glazer?

-It was their father, Malcolm, who oversaw the takeover of Manchester United some 15 years ago, and he passed on his business empire to his children when he died in 2014.
+It was their father, Malcolm, who oversaw the takeover of Manchester United in 2004, and he passed on his business empire to his children when he died in 2014.

 Kevin Glazer was at one time chairman of the First Allied Corporation, which is the holding company for the Glazer family’s various business interests.